hadley/adv-r/Functional-programming.md

 (You should be able to figure out how this works.
 See the exercises.)

 But implementing it like this prevents arguments from being lazily evaluated, so it has a somewhat more complicated implementation, basically working by building up an anonymous function by hand.
-You should be able to work out how this works after you've read the [[computing on the language]] chapter.
-(Hopefully this function will be included in a future version of R.)
+You should be able to work out how this works after you've read the [[computing on the language]] chapter.  `curry` is implemented in the `pryr` package.

     Curry <- function(FUN, ...) {
       args <- match.call(expand.dots = FALSE)$...